Flakiness in testing and how to deal with it

 Test data dependency

 Flakiness can also arise when tests share mutable data or state.
-If multiple tests interact with the same database entries or files, changes in the state can result in unpredictable outcomes – which makes for flaky or inconsistent tests.
+If multiple tests interact with the same database entries or files, changes in the state can result in unpredictable outcomes – dictated by flaky test detection challenges.
 For example, if one test alters a piece of data that another test relies on, the second test could fail due to the fact that the second test wasn’t expecting or accounting for the change in data.

 To avoid this you should always use isolated and immutable test data.
 Each test should independently run rather than depend on the state of other tests.
 Techniques like dependency injection and mocking can help create isolated environments for tests, minimising data-related conflicts.